Metaswitch/clearwater-docker/README.md

 #### Scaling the deployment

-Having started up a deployment, it is then possible to scale it by adding more Sprout, Memcached, Chronos or Cassandra nodes.
+Having started up a deployment, it is then possible to scale it by adding more Sprout, Astaire, Chronos or Cassandra nodes.
 E.g. to spin up an additional node of each of these types, run:

-    sudo docker-compose -f minimal-distributed.yaml scale sprout=2 memcached=2 chronos=2 cassandra=2
+    sudo docker-compose -f minimal-distributed.yaml scale sprout=2 astaire=2 chronos=2 cassandra=2

 Note that scaling of Docker deployments is a work in progress and there are currently a number of known issues...